glooomurai/glooomurai/README.md

 But I also know how to enjoy the cute and adorable sometimes!
 I love children's shows like chiikawa, kid vampire and sakura cardcaptor.
 I also really like rhythm games and haikyuu!!
 I mostly read yaoi, but i also enjoy yuri and hetero couples.
 Both healthy and unhealthy.
 ![](https://files.catbox.moe/o3rqp1.jpg)
 #### The Self-Centered Freak;
 I am Azul Ashengrotto's one and true lover and Tartaglia's real brother.
 I'm both Floyd Leech and Idia Shroud IRL.
 Sometimes more Floyd or more Idia, sometimes I achieve some clarity and become normal.
-I dont have a proper diagnosis, but there's something really wrong with me besides the autism and agoraphobia.
+I dont have a proper diagnosis, but there's something really wrong with me besides the autism, adhd and agoraphobia.

 ![](https://files.catbox.moe/0g590c.jpg)